fadion/aria/README.md

 ### Recursion

 Recursive functions calculate results by calling themselves.
 Although loops are probably easier to mentally visualize, recursion provides for some highly expressive and clean code.
 Technically, they build an intermediate stack and rewind it with the correct values in place when a finishing, non-recursive result is met.
-It's easier to understand them if you to think of how they're executed.
+It's easier to understand them if you think of how they're executed.
 Let's see the classic factorial example:

 ```swift
 let fac = fn n